Nice to meet you.

 “Alex agrees to write an article for Ben’s website.”

-Here’s another try, with a bit more detail:
+Here’s another try with a bit more detail:

 In this situation, both parties know exactly what they’re getting.

 If your contract includes the exchange of goods, describe the object as thoroughly as possible.
-Instead of saying that you’re going to sell Alex Jenkins your red car, include the make, model, year, and delivery date.
+Instead of saying that you’re going to sell Alex Jenkins your red car, including the make, model, year, and delivery date.

 Consider adding a confidentiality clause